tahsinhossain123/GWC-Hackathon/README.md

 # Fun and Learning Games Collection 🎮 📚

 Welcome to Learnify, a collection of interactive and educational games!
 Learnify was created by my team during Hunter College's 2021 Girls Who Code hackathon, where we won 2nd place!
-Here, you'll find a variety of games designed to both entertain and educate.
+Here, you'll find a variety of games designed to both entertain and educate Elementary School students.

 ---